raynamcginnis/fido-dog-supplies/readme.md

 ## Overview

-This store homepage template was built using HTML and CSS.
+This store homepage template was built using HTML and SASS.
 It utilizes CSS Grid, transitions annd media queries for mobile responsiveness

 ## Technologies

 - HTML
-- CSS
+- SASS

 ## Sources
 - Images are free stock photos downloaded from pixabay.com and pexels.com